mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 --- abstract

-todo
+This document proposes a marking scheme for tagging low-latency flows (for
+example: interactive voice and video, gaming, machine to machine applications) so that they can be suitably handled by the mobile network.
+We suggest that the mobile network uses the marking to route the packet through a dedicated low-latency LTE bearer, e.g. QCI 7, instead of the default EPS bearer.
+The suggested scheme re-uses a DiffServ code-point with compatible semantics that has been introduced in the context of fixed access to allow differential treatment of non-queue building vs queue building flows
+{{I-D.white-tsvwg-nqb}}.

 --- middle

 # Introduction

-Mobile networks are configured to actively remark or bleach DSCP coming from an interconnect {{Custura}}.
-Besides, they typically bundle all flows to and from the Internet into a single default bearer, whose buffering characteristics are not compatible with low-latency traffic.
-The established behaviour is partly rooted in the desire to prioritise operators' voice services over competing over-the-top services, but that market consideration seems to have lost relevance in the recent years.
-It looks like the incentives are now aligned in the direction of allowing more suitable treatment of Internet real-time flows.
+Mobile networks typically bundle all flows to and from the Internet into a single default bearer, whose buffering characteristics are not compatible with low-latency traffic.
+The established behaviour is partly rooted in the desire to prioritise operators' voice services over competing over-the-top services.
+However, that market consideration seems to have lost relevance in the recent years, and it looks like the incentives are now aligned in the direction of allowing more suitable treatment of Internet real-time flows.
 However, a couple of preconditions need to be satisfied before we can move on from the status quo.
-First, the real-time flows must be efficiently identified so that they can be put on the right queue especially nearby the bottleneck link, which in 4G mobile networks is typically the air interface.
-(This is at odds with the rise of encrypted and multiplexed transports, which has the potential of increasing the cost/accuracy ratio of DPI over the acceptable threshold.)
-And second, the signal must be such that the Mobile network can trust it or, even better, avoid the need to trust it altogether.
-This document suggests reusing the Non Queue Building signalling protocol described in
-{{I-D.white-tsvwg-nqb}} as the explicit signal that can be used by endpoints to mark their real-time flows and the LTE network to use the marking to route them through a suitable (low-latency) bearer through the LTE core and air interface.
+First, the real-time flows must be efficiently identified so that they can be put on the right queue, especially nearby the bottleneck link which, in LTE networks, usually coincides with the air link.
+(This is especially important with the rising popularity of encrypted and multiplexed transports, that has the potential of increasing the cost/accuracy ratio of DPI over the acceptable threshold.)
+Second, because mobile networks are configured to actively remark or bleach DSCP coming from an interconnect {{Custura}}, the signal must be such that the mobile network can trust it or, even better, avoid the need to trust it altogether.
+This document suggests reusing the Non Queue Building signalling protocol described in {{I-D.white-tsvwg-nqb}} as the method used by endpoints to mark their real-time flows and by the LTE network to use the marking to route these flows through a suitable (low-latency) bearer through the LTE core and air interface.

 # Terminology